Chapter 5:

 "Sorry!
 It really was a fun watch, I admit," the voice responded after regaining her composure.
 "After all, I've told you before, right?
 That's not how you do it."

-Yumino got up, ready to start a fight with someone he could only hear, but instead he felt an invisible touch guiding him.
-The touch felt anything but solid, like he was being guided by gentle winds; nevertheless, it was enough for him to understand how she wanted the man to position his bow.
+Yumino got up, ready to start a fight with someone he could only hear.
+That's when he felt an invisible touch guiding him.
+The touch felt anything but solid, like he was being guided by gentle winds; nevertheless, it was enough for him to understand how the invisible lady wanted the man to position his bow.

 "Sideways?!
 How is that supposed to be better?"

-"I've told you before, right?" the voice continued.
+"I've told you," the voice continued.
 "Elves shoot their bows sideways."

-Suspecting that it wouldn't work, Yumino was hesitant to try it, but remembering how the ghostly lady had saved his life before, he decided to give in and shot at the nearest target.
+Suspecting that it wouldn't work, Yumino was hesitant to try it, but since the ghostly lad had proven worthy of his trust already, he decided to give in and shot at the nearest target.

 Bullseye.